thomashhuang/ChessOpeningExplorer/DEVELOPMENT.md

 Memory may still be leaking, need to look into cleaning that up and implementing the rule of 5 for the entire tree.

 3. Figuring out a way to traverse through the tree node-by-node without exposing the internal structure was something I haven't thought about.
 I have added a GameTraversal class which is a friend of GameTree which holds a current node and can move through the tree without exposing the internal implementation.

+4. Tests have been added to make sure the tree is being constructed as expected and game counts/results are all correct.